Trauma-Informed Teaching: A Practical GuideTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Failing to address staff wellbeing.
 A school cannot be trauma-informed for learners if it is not also attentive to the wellbeing of its staff.
 Vicarious trauma that goes unaddressed damages staff and, ultimately, the quality of care they are able to provide.

-This can be detrimental to learners (Perry & Hambrick, 2008).
+This can harm learners (Perry & Hambrick, 2008).
 Trauma affects everyone, so all staff should understand it (Bloom, 2010).
-Assigning responsibility solely to the SENCO limits wider impact (Cairns, 2000).
+Leaving responsibility only with the SENCO limits wider impact (Cairns, 2000).
 Whole-school training helps create supportive environments (Cole et al., 2005).

-Why Trauma-Informed Teaching Matters: The Impact on Students, Staff & Schools
+Why Trauma-Informed Teaching Matters: The Impact on learners, Staff & Schools

 Key Takeaways